 Primary study parameter(s)

 For both the clinical radiotherapy plan and the aMRI radiotherapy plan of each patient, the recurrence volumes will be classified as in-field, marginal, or distant recurrence if more than 80%, 20-80%, or less than 20% of the recurrence volume falls within the 95% isodose line, respectively.21 Reduced coverage of the recurrence volume by the aMRI radiotherapy plan can occur in three scenarios (see Table 3).
-An exact binomial test with a one-sided significance level (alpha) of 0.025 will be performed to assess if coverage of the recurrence volume by the radiotherapy plan based on the CTVaMRI is reduced.
+An exact binomial test with a one-sided significance level (alpha) of 0.025 will be performed to test the null hypothesis that the probability of reduced coverage of the recurrence volume by the radiotherapy plan based on a CTVaMRI, is more than or equal to 0.20.

 Secondary study parameter(s)

-A paired t-test will be used to test if the expected dose to important organs at risk differ between the clinical radiotherapy plan (1.5-cm CTV) and the aMRI radiotherapy plan (CTVaMRI); a p-value < 0.05 will be considered statistically significant.
+A two-sided paired t-test will be used to test if the expected dose to important organs at risk differ between the clinical radiotherapy plan (1.5-cm CTV) and the aMRI radiotherapy plan (CTVaMRI); a p-value < 0.05 will be considered statistically significant.
 Important organs at risk include the brainstem, optic nerves, eyes, lenses, cochlea and optic chiasm.

 An analysis of variance (ANOVA) is used to test if CTVs based on three or less aMRI-scans are as effective for coverage of tumor infiltration as the CTVaMRI (based on all four aMRI-scans).